Interlock kit ($400 to $850) vs manual transfer switch (up to $1,500). What each does, code and permits, and why it is all electrician work.

 Every option here connects to your main panel, so every option is permitted, inspected, licensed-electrician work.
 This section is here so you can budget and question a quote, not so you can do it yourself.
 Do not do panel work yourself.

-A fair quote should itemize the device (the interlock kit or transfer switch), the exterior inlet box, the wire run and breaker, and the permit and inspection.
+A fair quote should itemize the device (the interlock kit or transfer switch), the exterior inlet box, the wire run and breaker, the NEC 702.7(C) inlet warning label, and the permit and inspection.
 Ask which listed kit or switch they will use and whether it matches your panel.
-The red flags are easy to spot: no permit pulled, no exterior inlet box in the scope, or any suggestion that you can "just backfeed the dryer outlet."
+The red flags are easy to spot: no permit pulled, no exterior inlet box in the scope, no inlet label, or any suggestion that you can "just backfeed the dryer outlet."
 If you hear that last one, find another electrician.

 Which One Fits Your Outage Pattern